 The FDA determines the maximum amount of time that extended wear lenses can be worn before removal.
 Some brands are approved for up to seven days of continuous wear; others can be worn for up to 30 days.

-After your eye doctor prescribes your contact lenses, you can order lenses from your doctor, at retail stores or over the Internet.
-The best place to buy contact lenses depends on many factors, including availability, cost and service.
+After your eye doctor prescribes your contact lenses, you can order lenses from your eye doctor, at retail stores or over the internet.
+Where you choose to buy contact lenses can depend on many factors, including availability, cost and service.

 How can I save money?

-My doctor refused to give me my contact lens prescription.
+My eye doctor refused to give me my contact lens prescription.
 Is this legal?

 In the United States, the Fairness to Contact Lens Consumers Act gives American consumers the right to receive a copy of their contact lens prescription so they can purchase replacement lenses from the vendor of their choice.